NAME0x0/WebDesk/README.md

-# WebDesk 🖥️
+# WebDesk - Live Web Wallpaper

-A lightweight desktop application that lets you set web pages as your Windows wallpaper.

 ![WebDesk Preview](docs/preview.png)

-## 🚀 Quick Start
+## 🚀 Quick Start (No Installation Required)

-1. **Download**: Get the latest version from the [Releases](../../releases) page
+1. Download `WebDesk.exe` from the [Latest Release](../../releases/latest)
-2. **Run**: Just double-click `WebDesk.exe` - no installation needed!
-3. **Use**: Right-click the tray icon to access settings and features
+2. Create a folder where you want to keep WebDesk
+3. Move `WebDesk.exe` to that folder
+4. Double-click `WebDesk.exe` to start

+That's it!
+No installation needed.

 ## ✨ Features

 - Set any website as your live wallpaper
 - Automatic updates
-- No installation required
+- No Python required
-- Lightweight and fast
+- Portable - runs from any folder
+- Preserves your settings
 - System tray controls

 ## 🤔 Common Questions

-### How do I use WebDesk?

-1. Download `WebDesk.exe`
-2. Run it
-3. Right-click the tray icon (near the clock)
-4. Choose your settings
-5. Enjoy your live wallpaper!

-### How do I update?
+### Do I need to install Python?

-WebDesk checks for updates automatically.
-When an update is available, it will download and apply it automatically.
+No!
+Just download and run the exe file.

 ### Where are my settings saved?

-All settings are saved in the same folder as the application - making it truly portable!
+All settings are saved in the same folder as WebDesk.exe.

+### How do updates work?
+WebDesk checks for updates automatically and updates itself while preserving your settings.

+### Can I move WebDesk to another folder?
+Yes!
+Just move the entire folder - all your settings will move with it.

 ## 🛠️ For Developers

+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup instructions.

 ### Building from Source